 Secret quotes from a letter of thanks General Groves sent to President Keller: “No one outside the K-25 portion of the project can ever know how much we depended on you and how well you performed.
 Those of us who do know will never forget how important your work was and how well you did it.”

-Chrysler’s work exemplifies how cooperation between the government and private industry was essential to the development of the atomic bombs and the end of World War II.
+Chrysler’s work exemplifies how cooperation between the government and private industry was essential to the development of the atomic bombs.
 The development of new technologies and the growth of the defense industry are legacies of the Manhattan Project that continue to influence our world today.